What sequences do

 | Maximum email steps | 6 per sequence |

-| Maximum duration | 4 weeks (20 business days) |
+| Maximum duration | 20 business days |

 | Emails per day | 1 per enrollee |

-| Active enrollees | 100 total across all sequences |
+| Active enrollments | 100 total across all sequences in a book |

-| Sending hours | 9 AM – 5 PM in advisor’s timezone |
+| Sending hours | Business hours in the book’s timezone |

 | Sending days | Business days only (no weekends) |

-- A recipient unsubscribes
+- A recipient unsubscribes from emails

-- Someone manually exits the enrollee
+- Someone manually exits the enrollment